Twaha-Rahman/e-commercify/Docs/BACKEND_API.md

 ### Reviews

-Any call to the `Reviews` API should return an array of reviews object, where each review object will look like -
+Any call to the `Reviews` API should return an array of review objects, where each review object will look like -

 ```js
 {